IBM/docker101/workshop/lab-3/README.md

 / # exit
 ```

-You can check the Docker managed filesystem for volumes by running a busybox container with privileged permission to inspect the host system, and browse to the Docker managed directories.
+You can check the Docker managed filesystem for volumes by running a busybox container with privileged permission and set the process id to `host` to inspect the host system, and browse to the Docker managed directories.

 ```
 docker run -it --privileged --pid=host busybox nsenter -t 1 -m -u -n -i sh